 Many municipalities and businesses adapt their traditional command and control structures to the incident command system (ICS).
 Emergency operations management at the scene is concerned with minute-to-minute tactical decision-making and problem solving, matching resource capabilities to priority needs.
-The basic foundation for any effective on-scene management capability is adequate communication and coordination with the emergency operations centre.
+The basic foundation for any effective onscene management capability is adequate communication and coYour logo here ordination with the emergency operations centre.
 The incident command system (ICS) is designed to provide this fundamental co-ordination in emergency management, business continuity, crisis management, or disaster recovery situations.